Surrogacy In Ukraine With World Center of Baby Agency

-"Prices vary and start from 35 000 and end with 150 000 euros.
+"Prices vary and start from 35 000 and end at 150 000 euros.
 It all depends on the quality of services, their variety, and additional options.
 In Ukraine, packages with a guarantee and full support throughout the entire surrogacy process are very popular.
-Such packages provide a birth guarantee of a healthy child with an unlimited number of attempts and complete comfort for the couple since these packages also provide services of lawyers, translators, and managers.
+Such packages provide a birth guarantee of a healthy child with an unlimited number of attempts and complete comfort for the couple since these packages also provide the services of lawyers, translators, and managers.

 Under the terms of the package, they have a driver, housing provided by the agency, and limited worries when processing documents for a child - the agency is engaged in all this.
 The prices of such packages are usually fixed, you do not need to pay anything extra, except for additional options, such as the birth of twins or the choice of a non-standard egg donor."